Veronicastrum virginicum

 Spread2-4 Feet |

-V. virginicum can be found in thickets and prairies of Vermont to Minatoba south to Louisiana and Georgia.
 Prefers moist, well-drained soils in full to partial sun.
 Tolerant of a variety of soils.
 Propagate by seed, cuttings or division in spring.
 Deadhead to prolong blooming season.
-Best used in the back of a perennial border, in meadow or naturalized gardens.
+Due to its height, Culver’s root is best used in the back of a perennial border, in a meadow, pollinator gardens, or in naturalized spaces.

 |